-Pledged bank deposits carry interest at fixed rates ranging from 0.01% to 1.20% (2018: 0.01% to 0.7%) per annum.
-Pledged bank deposits represent deposits pledged to a bank to secure the bank overdrafts, short-term bank loans and other general banking facilities granted to the Group.
-The pledged bank deposits will be released upon the termination of relevant bank overdrafts, short-term bank loans and other general banking facilities.
+Pledged bank deposits carry interest at a fixed rate of 2.00% (2019: ranging from 0.01% to 1.20%) per annum.
+Pledged bank deposits represent deposits pledged to a bank to secure the short-term bank loans and other general banking facilities granted to the Group.
+The pledged bank deposits will be released upon the termination of relevant short-term bank loans and other general banking facilities.

 Bank balances and cash comprise cash on hand and bank balances.
-Bank balances carry interest at a prevailing market interest rate of 0.01% (2018: 0.01%) per annum.
+Bank balances carry interest at a prevailing market interest rate of 0.01% (2019: 0.01%) per annum.